fcambus/logswan/README.md

 ## Packages

-Packages are available for the following operating systems:
+Logswan packages are available for:

 - [OpenBSD][3]
 - [NetBSD][4]